Code Of Business Conduct and Ethics

 Compliance with Laws, Rules and Regulations

 The Company requires that all employees, officers and directors comply with both the letter and spirit of all laws, rules and regulations applicable to the Company wherever it does business.
 Employees, officers and directors are expected to use good judgment and common sense in seeking to comply with all applicable laws, rules and regulations.

 As set forth in the Company’s Whistle Blower Policy, if employees, officers or directors become aware of a violation of any law, rule or regulation by the Company, whether by its officers, employees, directors, or any third party doing business on behalf of the Company, it is his/her responsibility to promptly report the matter to their manager or to the Company’s Human Resources Department.
 Any manager who receives a report of a violation of this Code must immediately inform the Company’s Chief Executive Officer.
 While it is the Company’s desire to address matters internally, nothing in this Code should discourage employees from reporting any illegal activity, including any violation of the securities laws, antitrust laws, environmental laws or any other federal, state, local or foreign law, rule or regulation, to the appropriate regulatory authority.
-Employees, officers and directors shall not discharge, demote, suspend, threaten, harass or in any other manner discriminate or retaliate against an individual because he or she reports any such violation, unless it is determined that the report was made with knowledge that it was false, as further discussed in the Company’s Whistle Blower Policy, which is distributed to all employees, officers and directors and should be consulted as necessary.
+Employees, officers and directors shall not discharge, penalize, demote, suspend, threaten, harass or in any other manner discriminate, take adverse action or retaliate against an individual because he or she reports any such violation, unless it is determined that the report was made with knowledge that it was false or with malicious intent, as further discussed in the Company’s Whistle Blower Policy, which is distributed to all employees, officers and directors and should be consulted as necessary.
 This Code should not be construed to prohibit employees from testifying, participating or otherwise assisting in any state, federal or foreign administrative, judicial or legislative proceeding or investigation.